Estimate Time5 min

 • Investors should consider whether adding inflation protection to their diversified portfolios makes sense.

 To help reduce the risk that inflation poses to bondholders, the US Treasury created Treasury Inflation-Protected Securities (TIPS) in 1997.
 These are bonds whose principal and interest payments are designed to rise when inflation does.
-A year later, the Treasury launched Series I savings bonds, a savings account-like product that also offers inflation protection in the form of twice-a-year interest rate changes that reflect the consumer price index (CPI).
+They are available in 5-year, 10-year, and 30-year maturities.

-The interest rate on I bonds changes every 6 months, based on the CPI.
 TIPS' yields are based on their current amount of principal.
-When the CPI rises, the principal of TIPS adjusts higher, and the payments go up along with it.
+When inflation rises, the principal of TIPS adjusts higher, and the payments go up along with it.
 Let's look at a hypothetical example to understand how TIPS do this.

 This example is for illustrative purposes only and does not represent the performance of any security.
 Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
 The assumed rate of return used in this example is not guaranteed.

-TIPS—and I bonds—pose very little risk of default because they are backed by the full faith and credit of the US government.
+TIPS pose very little risk of default because they are backed by the full faith and credit of the US government.
 However, they do not protect bondholders from all types of risk.
-If inflation were to give way to deflation, principal and interest rate payments on TIPS would adjust downward.
+If inflation were to give way to deflation, principal and interest rate payments on TIPS would adjust downward, and investors may wish they held conventional bonds instead.
+It's also possible to lock in a loss in real terms if you buy a TIPS with a negative real yield and hold it to maturity.

 TIPS are also subject to interest rate risk, just like other bonds.
 That means when interest rates rise, the market value of bonds is likely to fall.
 Rate risk may be managed by holding individual TIPS bonds to maturity, as in a bond ladder.
 If you hold TIPS until they mature, you will receive either the adjusted principal or the original principal, whichever amount is greater.

-Semi-annual interest payments on TIPS are subject to federal income tax, just like payments on conventional Treasury securities—or I bonds.
+Semi-annual interest payments on TIPS are subject to federal income tax, just like payments on conventional Treasury securities.

 Finding ideas